microsoft/onnxruntime-training-examples/on_device_training/README.md

 ## Getting Started

 This is a guide on how to use the resources in this repository to build the android app.
-There are two parts to performing on device training:
+There are two parts to performing on device training.

+1. Offline processing step - This step builds all the files necessary for performing training.
+2. The actuat training on an android device.

+## About the task

+In this tutorial, we will show how to use onnxruntime C++ apis to perform on-device training.
+The task at hand is to categorize an image into one of ten labels:
+1. an airplane
+2. a car,
+3. a bird,
+4. a cat,
+5. a deer,
+6. a dog,
+7. a frog,
+8. a horse,
+9. a ship,
+20. a truck

+We will use the cifar10 dataset and model to perform this classification.
+All the model training, evaluation and inference is performed entirely on the android device.

+## Setup

 1. Offline processing step - This step builds all the files necessary for performing training.

     The files generated in this step are: